Skip to content

 Enquiries to the QIRC should be directed to the general enquiry number 1300 592 987.
 Permit holder information is available via the QIRC website.

-The Industrial Registrar maintains a publicly accessible register of WHS entry permit holders.
+The Industrial Registrar of the QIRC maintains a publicly accessible register of WHS entry permit holders.

 Any party to a dispute about a right of entry may ask Workplace Health and Safety Queensland to appoint a workplace health and safety inspector to attend the workplace to assist with resolving the matter.
 To start this process, phone 1300 362 128.
 An inspector cannot direct or refuse entry to a WHS entry permit holder.